hasibzunair/adversarial-lesions/README.md

-# Melanoma Detection using Adversarial Training and Deep Transfer Learning
+# Intro

 [![Hugging Face Spaces](https://img.shields.io/badge/🤗%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/hasibzunair/melanoma-detection-demo)
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://aiderm.herokuapp.com/)

-### aka How to make benign skin lesions cancerous (in images!) with Unpaired Image Translation

-This code is part of the supplementary materials for our paper:
+This code is part of the supplementary materials for our paper: <br>
 *Melanoma Detection using Adversarial Training and Deep Transfer Learning* (Links: [arXiv](https://arxiv.org/abs/2004.06824), [PMB](https://iopscience.iop.org/article/10.1088/1361-6560/ab86d3)).

+aka How to make benign skin lesions cancerous (in images!) with Unpaired Image Translation

 **TL;DR** Interclass variation is considered an intimidating remark in medical image analysis.
-Here we demonstrate an opposite perspective: we learn the interclass mappings(benign to malignant) and boost the minority class(malignant) using the orginal benign images and then train the classification model.
+Here we demonstrate an opposite perspective, by learning the interclass mappings (benign to malignant).
+And then boost the minority class (malignant) using the orginal benign images to generate malignant images and then train the classification model.

 <p align="left">
 <a href="#"><img src="media/visuals.png" width="75%"></a>